-It receives a lot of sun exposure, and since it’s not as high as many other trails, it is one of the first for the snow to melt.
+It receives a lot of sun exposure, and since it’s not as high as many other trails, it is one of the first peaks for the snow to melt.
 We hiked in early June, and the path was dry with only a patch or two of snow underneath a few trees.
-With a pair of microspikes, gaiters, and poles you could easily handle this trail with a bit of snow in February or March.
+With a pair of microspikes, gaiters, and poles, you could easily handle this trail with a bit of snow in February or March.

 How Popular Is Wasootch Ridge?

 Wasootch Ridge is one of the most popular hikes in Kananaskis country, so I wouldn’t expect to have the trail to yourself.
-With that being said, it’s nothing like the more popular easy trails off the Bow Valley Parkway or around Banff.
+With that being said, it’s nothing like the more popular easy trails of the Bow Valley Parkway or around Banff.

 Is Wasootch Ridge Family and Dog Friendly?